startupjs/startupjs/packages/babel-plugin-eliminator/README.md

 1. refactor to pure JS
 2. rename `namedExports` to `removeExports`
 3. add an alternative `keepExports` option.
-If specified, only these one are gonna be kept and all other exports will be removed
+If specified, only these ones are gonna be kept and all other exports will be removed
 4. handle `default` export
 5. add feature to remove object keys within magic function calls